Building an Emergency Fund From Scratch

 Use FinTrack's Goals feature with a progress bar.
 Visual progress is a powerful motivator.

-"An emergency fund doesn't earn you a great return.
+"An emergency fund does not earn you a great return.
 It earns you peace of mind — and that pays compound interest."

-Once you hit $1,000, don't stop.
+Once you hit ₦100,000, do not stop.
 Set the goal to three months of your essential expenses and keep the automation running.
-You'll get there faster than you think.
+You will get there faster than you think.